• Home

 Metal vs Plastic Fingerpicks

 Some makers are taking a different approach, making their picks actually replace your nails.
-I’m not a big fan of this design because I feel like it’s pulling my fingernails back every time I pluck a string. nevertheless, some players really like them and It would be wrong of you to dismiss it before trying it out.
-A good example of such picks are the Alaska Fingerpicks.
+I’m not a big fan of this design because I feel like it’s pulling my fingernails back every time I pluck a string.
+However, some players really like them, and it would be wrong of you to dismiss them before trying them out.
+A good example of such picks is the Alaska Fingerpicks.

 10 Best Fingerpicks

-These are my rankings for the top 10 fingerpicks available today across all categories.
+These are my rankings of the top 10 fingerpicks available today across all categories.
 If you’re interested specifically in classical guitar, acoustic guitar, or banjo, my favorites are below.

 #1: National NP-2B-4PK Finger Picks